 What about those premium themes and plugins, though?
 Stuff you didn’t get from the repo?
 That’s got a couple more steps but still not too complicated.

 First, you’ll want to make sure you have these items licensed.
-It’s going to vary depending on where you got your plugins or themes, but for iThemes products, you’ll go to Settings > iThemes licensing where you’ll enter your iThemes username and password to license the products.
-If needed, you can reset the password using the Reset Password box or you can reset your password using this link.
+It will vary depending on where you got your plugins or themes, but for iThemes products, you’ll go to Settings > iThemes licensing where you’ll enter your iThemes username and password to license the products.
+If needed, you can reset the password using the Reset Password box, or you can reset your password using this link.

 With the plugin licensed, you should see the same annoying red dots you see when repo items need updating.
-You can also go to your iThemes Dashboard to view the latest version numbers if you want.
+If you want, you can also go to your iThemes Dashboard to view the latest version numbers.

 Everything is up to date!
 But it’s still not working…